I Tried 4 Natural Mosquito Repellents. This is what worked…

 Test #3: Natural Mosquito Repellent Patch

-These natural mosquito repellent patches are DEET-free, chemical free, and non-toxic.
-And they can be stuck on just about any surface like your clothing, backpack, tables, or chairs and claim to use “advanced microencapsulation technology” that’s filled with citronella, peppermint, lavender, and eucalyptus oils.
-They have a variety of different colors and designs (okay different smiley faces on the pack I picked), so you can have some fun choosing your design.
+These natural mosquito repellent patches are DEET-free, chemical-free, and non-toxic.
+And they can be stuck on just about any surface, like your clothing, backpack, tables, or chairs.
+They claim to use “advanced microencapsulation technology” that’s filled with citronella, peppermint, lavender, and eucalyptus oils.
+They have a variety of different colors and designs (okay, different smiley faces on the pack I picked), so you can have some fun choosing your design.
 (I can see kids really enjoying these.)

 How Effective Was It?